Artur (footballer, born 1996): Houston Dynamo

 On 22 November 2022, Artur was traded to the Houston Dynamo in exchange for $300,000 in General Allocation Money.
 He made his Dynamo debut in the opening match of the season, playing 90 minutes in a 2–1 loss to FC Cincinnati on 25 February 2023.
-On 12 October 2023, Artur signed a 2-year extension with the Dynamo.
+On 27 September, the Dynamo won the 2023 U.S. Open Cup, defeating Inter Miami 2–1.
+He netted his only two goals of the season in back-to-back games, the first against CF Montréal on 4 October in a 1–1 draw in Montreal, and the second goal coming in a 5–1 victory versus the Colorado Rapids on 7 October.
+Five days later, Artur signed a 2-year extension with the Dynamo.

+Style of play

+A strong, combative player, Artur has mainly been deployed as a defensive midfielder, and has been noted for his work ethic, strength, and leadership skills.
+Former Columbus Crew teammate Josh Williams stated, "To me, he’s just one of the best in the league at destroying stuff on defense, and those are guys that are normally one-sided.
+They’re defensive specialists.
+They’re basically destroyers.
+They seek and destroy.
+But Arty can seek and destroy and then start a counter for us."

 Personal life

 Artur's brother, Norberto, is a fellow professional footballer who plays as a right back.
+After arriving to the United States in 2017, he began learning English from Eminem songs.
 In 2022, Artur became a United States citizen.
+Growing up, Artur admired Ronaldinho and Zinedine Zidane.